Let’s face it: Frequent diaper changes can be FRUSTRATING for parents, and a worsening itchy rash is ALARMING for your baby!

 What Causes Diaper Rash?

-Babies are bound to try an assortment of other foods as they grow older (e.g., cereals and maple syrup for babies), which can confuse you as to what kind of food causes diaper rash to your baby’s skin.
+Babies are bound to try an assortment of other foods as they grow older (e.g., cereals and pancake syrup for infants), which can confuse you as to what kind of food causes diaper rash to your baby’s skin.

 This is often related to wet diapers that irritate your children’s skin, which can be a HUGE PAIN!